Gianni Colombo, Milan 1937 - 1993 Milan

 (Flaminio Gualdoni, in Gianni Colombo, catalogue of the exhibition held at Studio Gariboldi, Milan, 7 October 2010)

 Gianni Colombo (Milan, 1937 - Melzo, 1993) produced his first artworks – paintings, sculptures, and ceramics – in 1955.
 He studied at the Academy of Brera, where he attended the courses of painting held by Achille Funi and Pompeo Borra.
-He shared his first studio on via Montegrappa in Milan with Davide Boriani and Gabriele Devecchi, and eventually moved to a studio next to the one of his brother, who was the famous designer Joe Colombo.
+He shared his first studio on via Montegrappa in Milan with Davide Boriani and Gabriele Devecchi, and eventually moved to a studio next to the one of his brother Joe.
 He experimented with different materials and languages, and in 1959 founded Gruppo T with Giovanni Anceschi, Davide Boriani, and Gabriele Devecchi, becoming an internationally acclaimed protagonist of kinetic and programmed art.

-Colombo was both a technician of manipulable, kinetic objects, and a Dadaist architect.
+Colombo was both a technician of manipulable, kinetic objects, and a Dadaist architect: he was an artist who truly enjoyed doing what each of his experiments required.
 His desire to go beyond a traditional conception of the work of art, of transforming viewers into technicians, led Gianni Colombo to experiment with new structures of perception by means of light effects and unusual balances.
-His aim was to modify the viewer’s sensations, surprising them with the creation of synaesthetic places, of fields of interaction between different sensory organs.
+His aim was to modify the viewer’s sensations, surprising him with the creation of synaesthetic places, of fields of interaction between different sensory organs.
 He wished to disturb the perceptive passivity of places, such as galleries and museums, houses and palaces, and show the inertia that characterised their use.

 The artwork described above is subject to changes in availability and price without prior notice.